zaigie/stream-infer/README.md

    <strong>English</strong> | <a href="./README.zh.md">简体中文</a>
 </p>

-Stream Infer is a Python library designed for stream inference in video processing applications.
-It includes modular components for video frame generation, inference algorithms, and result export.
+Stream Infer is a Python library designed for streaming inference in video processing applications, enabling the integration of various image algorithms for video structuring.
+It supports both real-time and offline inference modes.

+It is important to note that Stream Infer serves as a runtime framework; specific algorithms or image processing methods need to be implemented by the user.

 ## Installation